 Affordable Treatment Program

 Addiction treatment should be specific to each person.
 Our goal is long-term recovery for every person who comes to us so our drug and alcohol rehab programs are designed to facilitate long-term sobriety and healing.
-Our staff is specially trained in interventions.

 Addiction makes it difficult to have hope for a fulfilling future beyond substances.
 The treatment process at Recovery in Motion is designed to be the first step towards a rewarding, fulfilling, and beautiful life.